jerrens/Portfolio/PerformanceReviews/README.md

 >
 > ### Technical Expertise and Impact:
 >
-> * You're a critical asset to the Cary and overall QNX test team, consistently delivering successful results across diverse tasks.
+> * You're a critical asset to the Cary and overall test team, consistently delivering successful results across diverse tasks.
 > * Your work on test tools, has been instrumental in enabling wider adoption and improved test result analysis for over 100 team members.
 >   This has directly supported on-time, high-quality deliveries for projects.
 > * Your proactive approach to database management in BF demonstrates a keen eye for performance optimization and a commitment to continuous improvement.